Charlsdarbz/GLSL-Notes-Learning-/Section 1/Introduction.md

-# What le fuck does OpenGL do!
+# What the fuck does OpenGL do!

 OpenGL allows us to work with Triangles a Triangle is made up of 3 Points 😮!
 Which are called Vertices.